mailchimp/content-style-guide/10-writing-email-newsletters.html.md

 layout: article
 ---

 We send a lot of email ourselves, and we follow our own best practices to set an example for customers.
-MailChimp's email newsletters help empower and inform our users.
 But as devices shrink and the inbox evolves, our oldest tip is still the most important: Only send when you have something to say.

 ## Basics

-Here are the most common types of content we send via email:
+Our email newsletters help empower and inform MailChimp users.
+Here are the most common types of content we send by email:

 - Product and feature announcements
 - Tips for getting the most out of existing products and features